shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

 We are all set with fetching the data.
 Now we can move on to minting our first NFT.

-At this point, you can go ahead and build your own design that shows the NFTs.
+At this point, you can go ahead and build your design that shows the NFTs.
 You can use the collect and mint action creators to interact with the contract.

 ### UI
 In this tutorial, we will be going over a basic frontend using `Semantic UI`

 First, we will set up React router.
 Go to your terminal and install react-router-dom.

 ```bash
 npm install react-router-dom
 ```